QCD thermalization: Ab initio approaches and interdisciplinary connections: Summary and Outlook

-Strongly correlated QCD matter can arise either in weak coupling when the occupancies of the constituents are very large, or in strong coupling.
-Further, since the coupling runs towards strong coupling as the system evolves, both weak and strongly couplings may be realized in the fluid.
-In this review, we have summarized the theoretical ideas and techniques in both strong and weak coupling frameworks that address the thermalization process in heavy-ion collisions.
+Strongly correlated QCD matter can arise either in weak coupling when the occupancies of the constituents are very large or in strong coupling.
+Further, since the coupling runs towards strong coupling as the system evolves, both weak and strong couplings may be realized in the fluid.
+In this review, we summarized the theoretical ideas and techniques in both strong and weak coupling frameworks that address the thermalization process in heavy-ion collisions.

-We emphasized the emergence of attractors in both the weak coupling EFT and in the holographic approaches that may be universal across a wide range of energy scales.
-We also noted concomitantly the very concrete interdisciplinary connections of strongly correlated QCD (and QCD-like) matter off-equilibrium to dynamical features of phenomena ranging from pre-heating in inflationary cosmology, pair-production in laser induced strong QED fields, and to non-equilibrium dynamics in ultracold atomic gases.
+We emphasized the emergence of attractors in both the weak coupling EFT and holographic approaches that may be universal across a wide range of energy scales.
+We also noted concomitantly the very concrete interdisciplinary connections of strongly correlated QCD (and QCD-like) matter off-equilibrium to dynamical features of phenomena ranging from pre-heating in inflationary cosmology to pair-production in laser induced strong QED fields to to non-equilibrium dynamics in ultracold atomic gases.

 In particular, we discussed an intriguing universality in the non-thermal attractor discovered in simulations of overoccupied expanding Glasma to that discovered in identically prepared simulations of the self-interacting scalar fields that model the ultracold systems.
 Remarkably, cold atom experiments have discovered such a non-thermal attractor, albeit with a different geometry than that of a heavy-ion collision.
 This opens up the exciting prospect of extending the program underway of the ``tabletop engineering" of ultracold atom systems as analog quantum simulators of the ground state properties of gauge theories to uncover far-from-equilibrium properties of non-Abelian gauge theories.